 What should I do if I suspect my child or I have symptoms?

-The symptoms of novel COVID-19 are the same as for the flu and most other respiratory viruses.
-People should call their doctor if they have the symptoms listed above and have traveled to or been in contact with someone who traveled to one of the countries at high risk as identified by the Centers for Disease Control and Prevention (CDC), or in contact someone known to have the COVID-19 virus.
-They may also be tested if they are hospitalized with a respiratory illness.
+The symptoms of COVID-19 are similar to the flu and most other respiratory viruses.
+People should call their doctor if they have the symptoms listed above.
+Tell your doctor if you have had contact with anyone known to have the COVID-19 virus.

-Keep in mind that so far, infections in children have been less common and there is no evidence that children are more susceptible to this virus.
-The CDC has answers to many questions about the coronavirus (COVID-19) and children.
+Keep in mind that so far, most infections in children have been mild but the CDC has answers to many questions about the coronavirus (COVID-19) and children.

 How can I prevent viruses?

 Clean your hands and high-touch surfaces in your home frequently.
 When using soap and water, use enough soap to lather the front and back of both hands and in between the fingers while cleaning under running water.
 To clean your hands effectively, it should take at least 20 seconds, which is similar to singing the ABC song at a normal tempo or the happy birthday song twice.
 If using hand sanitizer, use enough so that it takes at least 15 seconds before both sides of both hands are completely dry.

 Wearing a mask is encouraged if you plan to be out in public or are around anyone who is not a member of your immediate family or household.
 Practicing physical distancing when possible is also recommended.
 Physical distancing means keeping at least 6 feet of space between you and others not from your household when you are in both indoor and outdoor spaces.
 If you are experiencing any symptoms of illness, stay home.

 People are encouraged to limit the number of people they see in person, to keep a safe physical distance from others and to work remotely when possible.